Lacisum/food-shopping-list-java/README.md

     unit: pinch
 ```

-If some ingredient doesn't have a unit, then type `unit` in the `unit` field (as shown in the example above).
+If some ingredient doesn't have a unit, then you can just type `unit` in the `unit` field (as shown in the example above).

 Throughout the file, make sure that:
 - a given ingredient or unit is always written the exact same way